Best Study Spots at UM

 The University Center Atrium

 We’ll start with a popular one.
 The UC and its amenities aren’t much of a secret, but sometimes the most obvious choice is that way for a reason.
-The University Center stays as beautiful in our tough winters as it does in the spring, much thanks to the expansive indoor garden and atrium that flourishes with life.
-The UC offers not only seating but music, air conditioning, food courts, and a view that could put even English majors at a loss for words.
+The University Center remains as beautiful in our tough winters as it is in spring, thanks to the expansive indoor garden and atrium flourishing with life.

 Library Fifth Floor

 And here’s the big one – not just for its appearance, its study value, or its secrecy, but for all three combined.
 The fifth floor of the library is quite possibly the best study spot on the entire U of M campus.
 It’s a gigantic room of bookshelves, group study spaces, and cushioned window chairs.
-It’s also a designated quiet floor, so don’t expect any exterior distractions.
-The fifth floor is known only by an elite few study professionals.
-And now by you.

 Eck Hall